Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7

-Despite suggestive bulk characterizations and $\mu$SR results on \nso~\cite{Bertin_2015_Nd2Sn2O7,Bertin_2015_thesis}, these probes cannot discriminate a fragmented AIAO state from a conventional AIAO phase, nor can they establish the proposed CAF.
-A decisive test requires single-crystal neutron scattering, which directly measures the dynamical structure factor and can reveal either the pinch-point flat band characteristic of moment fragmentation or the photon/monopole signatures expected for a CAF.
-Such studies were long impeded by the difficulty of growing sizable single crystal \nso, a challenge recently overcome by advances in the hydrothermal growth method~\cite{powell2019hydrothermal}.
-To address whether fragmentation is ubiquitous in Nd pyrochlores, we report the first bulk characterization and neutron spectroscopy results on single crystal \nso.
-These measurements uncover the aforementioned spectroscopic signatures of moment fragmentation in \nso~ and delineate its low temperature magnetic properties, thereby resolving the controversy and clarifying the scope of fragmentation across Nd pyrochlores.
+Despite suggestive bulk characterizations and $\mu$SR results on \nso~\cite{Bertin_2015_Nd2Sn2O7,Bertin_2015_thesis}, these probes cannot distinguish a fragmented AIAO state from a conventional AIAO phase, nor can they establish the proposed CAF scenario.
+A decisive test requires single-crystal neutron scattering, which directly probes the dynamical structure factor and can reveal either the pinch-point flat band characteristic of moment fragmentation or the photon/monopole excitations expected for a CAF.
+Such experiments were long impeded by the difficulty of growing sizable single crystals of \nso, a challenge recently overcome by advances in hydrothermal growth methods~\cite{powell2019hydrothermal}.
+Here we report a bulk characterization and single-crystal neutron spectroscopy study of \nso.
+These measurements reveal the spectroscopic signatures of moment fragmentation and delineate the low-temperature magnetic dynamics of \nso, thereby distinguishing this scenario from the Coulombic antiferromagnet proposal and clarifying the extent of dynamical moment fragmentation across the Nd pyrochlore family.